highcharts-for-python/highcharts-stock/docs/_versus_alternatives.rst

-Since `Highcharts JS <https://www.highcharts.com/>`_ is the most popular high-end data visualization library for JavaScript, there are a variety of alternative ways of working with Highcharts in Python.
-We have an obvious bias towards **Highcharts for Python**, but it may be useful to compare it against some commonly-used
+Since `Highcharts Stock <https://www.highcharts.com/product/stock/>`_ is one of the most popular high-end time-series data visualization libraries for JavaScript, there are a variety of alternative ways of working with it in Python.
+We have an obvious bias towards **Highcharts Stock for Python**, but it may be useful to compare it against some commonly-used alternatives:
-alternatives:

 .. tabs::